jar-work/dfds/Readme.md

 The distance between two `Location` can be calculated using the [Haversive formula](https://en.wikipedia.org/wiki/Haversine_formula).

 For this, I created a `DistanceCalculatorService`, adding a unit tests as well.
-The method is passed as parameter to `TruckPlan.CalculateDistanceDriven` in order to write the unit tests and mock the dependency on `DistanceCalculatorService`

 The logic for the total amount driven is the sum of all the distances in the tracking records.

 **Note: I did not implement the formula.
 I used an LLM code assistant to get the algorithm**

 ## 3. Find a way to get the country from a coordinate.
-A solution could, for example, be to call an
-external web service.
+A solution could, for example, be to call an external web service.

 For this, I created a new project: `Infrastructure`.
 It is expected that all external dependencies will be implemented there (like the web service call).
 I also modified the domain a bit, so every time we get a new tracking record we can calculate the country of the location.